Skyl3lazer/PoEBot/README.md

 The packages were not included by default on my install, so they may not be on yours either.

 Within PoEBot.py, you should also edit the server, channel, and botnick to appropriate values.
 I have not yet added an authentication feature yet.

-If you are not in USE, you should also change the TZ as appropriate.
+If you are not in USE, you should change the TZ as appropriate.
+Administrators is a list of Bot admins. rate_limit controls how often the bot can respond to non admin commands put into chat. defLeague is the default league setting, which is a fallback for !place if no race is running.

 Enjoy some MIT License
 -Skyl3lazer